hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 - _**(Required)** NixOS Module_: enables critical components needed to run Hyprland properly.
-  - _Without this, you may have issues with XDG Portals, or missing session files in your Display Manager._
+  - _Without this, you may have issues with missing session files in your Display Manager._
 - _(Optional) Home Manager module_: lets you configure Hyprland declaratively through Home Manager.
   - _This module configures Hyprland and adds it to your user's `$PATH`, but